SV1208/Mini-DNS-like-Name-Service-Simulator/readme.md

 - No external packages; only built-in `socket`, `time`, `json`, and `threading` modules are used.

 ## Run the Demo
-Open three terminals (or background processes) in the repository code directory of the repository and execute the components in order:
+Open three terminals (or background processes) in the code directory of the repository and execute the components in order:

 ```bash
 python root_server.py